arosenkranz/scenarios/ui-component-docs/step1.md

 ## Build the Component

-Once everything is installed, let's create a new file for our component.
-Click the code below to run following commands to create a directory and file:
+Once everything is installed, click the code below to run following commands to create a directory and file for our component:

 `mkdir ./src/components/Button && touch ./src/components/Button/index.jsx`{{execute}}

-Then open the file in the IDE by click the next file path:
+Then open the file in the IDE by clicking the next file path:

 `./src/components/Button/index.jsx`{{open}}